 At this time of year, it seems like the financial world is awash with information on what is a Registered Retirement Savings Plan (RRSP), the benefits of having one, and how to start one.
-But there are still a few planning points that Canadians either aren’t aware of or don’t know how to put to use fully.
+But there are still a few planning points that Canadians either aren’t aware of or don’t know how to use to their full potential.

 - How much should I contribute to my RRSP this year?

-- Will I lose my RRSP contribution room if I don’t put any money in this year?
+- Will I lose my RRSP contribution room if I don’t make a deposit?

 - Do I have to deduct my RRSP contribution on this year’s tax return?

-- Why does it seem like I have so little RRSP room?
+- Why does it seem like I have so little RRSP contribution room?

 - If I don’t make much income, does an RRSP contribution still make sense?

 - Should I borrow to maximize my RRSP contribution?

 - What if my spouse (or separated spouse) withdraws money from our spousal RRSP?